 Submitted applications are independently assessed by a minimum of two assessors and reviewed by an external examiner before an outcome is returned.
 Possible outcomes include awarding the recognition at the level applied for, revise and resubmit, recommend award of a lower level of recognition with the option to revise and resubmit for the level of recognition applied for, or no award.
 Where the outcomes requires the applicant to revise and resubmit their application, they have 8 weeks to complete and submit the revisions for re-assessment.

-The next cohort will commence at the beginning of October 2020, and registration is open now.
+Cohorts commence quarterly at the beginning of January, April, July and October, and registration is open now.
 Complete the enquiry form below to find out more.

 An individual personal application for recognition costs £250 (inc VAT).

 UKAT personal members are eligible to make an application for recognition at the reduced rate of £115 (inc VAT) as a benefit of membership and can register through the Members Area of the UKAT website.